contactakagrawal/excel-analyser-mcp/README.md

 A Node.js MCP server for reading and analyzing Excel (.xlsx), CSV (.csv), and JSON (.json) files.
 Designed for scalable, chunked, and column/field-specific data access, making it ideal for AI agents and automation workflows that need to process large datasets efficiently.

+## What's New in v2.0.0
+- **New `query_json` Tool**: A powerful new tool for efficiently searching large JSON files based on field values.
+- **Efficient Streaming**: All JSON tools (`read_json`, `query_json`, `get_json_chunk`) have been re-architected to use streaming.
+This means they can process gigabyte-sized files with minimal memory usage, preventing crashes and ensuring scalability.

 ## Features
 - **Read Excel/CSV/JSON files** and output all or selected columns/fields as JSON
+- **Efficient Streaming**: Handle multi-gigabyte JSON files with constant, low memory usage.
+- **Powerful JSON Querying**: Quickly search and filter large JSON files without loading the entire file into memory.
-- **Chunked access**: Efficiently handle very large files by fetching data in configurable chunks
+- **Chunked Access**: Process large files iteratively by fetching data in configurable chunks.
-- **Column/Field filtering**: Extract only the columns or fields you need
+- **Column/Field filtering**: Extract only the columns or fields you need.
-- **Automatic pagination**: JSON files with >1000 entries are automatically paginated
-- **MCP server integration**: Expose tools for AI agents and automation
+- **MCP server integration**: Expose tools for AI agents and automation.

 ## Getting Started